uwjiaoxing/postcss-px-to-em/README.md

   base: 16, // (Number) Base font size; 16px by default
   globalEnabled: true, // (Boolean) Set global enabled status; true by default
-  minPixelValue: 1, // (Number) Set the minimum pixel value to replace; 1px by default };
+  minPixelValue: 1, // (Number) Set the minimum pixel value to replace; 1px by default
+  unitPrecision: 5, // (Number) The decimal numbers to allow the vw units to grow to; 5 by default };

 // Options may be supplied as the first argument, but are not required.